agostini01/mlir-examples/README.md

 `run.sh`.
 Take a look at them if you are interested on intermediate steps.

-NOTE2: Some mlir files have a comment on top stating if the files cannot be compile and why there is a problem.
+NOTE2: Some mlir files have a comment on top stating if the files cannot be compiled and why there is a problem.

 NOTE3: Most of the code was developed using llvm-project commit `da59c2e4dc1c7b502cc2098247b2ee38ac297e0c`.
 MLIR is moving fast, so there may be